ttt30ga/awesome-product-design/README.md

 * [Design Research Techniques](http://designresearchtechniques.com/#/) Online repository and evolving resource for Participatory Design Techniques
 #### Tools
 * [The Rainbow Spreadsheet](https://www.smashingmagazine.com/2013/04/rainbow-spreadsheet-collaborative-ux-research-tool/) A Collaborative Lean UX Research Tool
+#### Testing
+* [User Testing](https://www.usertesting.com/) Unlock customer insights and increase your revenue
+* [Optimal Workshop](https://www.optimalworkshop.com/) A User Research Platform that helps you and your team make design decisions with confidence.
+* [Measure Success](https://www.sitepoint.com/how-do-you-measure-the-success-or-failure-of-your-ux-design/) How Do You Measure the Success (or Failure) of Your UX Design?
+* [UX Metrix](http://www.dtelepathy.com/ux-metrics/#intro) How to Choose the Right UX Metrics for Your Product
+* [Lookback](https://lookback.io/) Simple, powerful user research
+* [Full Story](https://www.fullstory.com/) What do you want to know about your customer experience?
+* [Desinion](http://www.desinion.com/) Make smart and informed design decisions for your company, or your client's company
+* [Survey Monkey](https://www.surveymonkey.com/) Turn instincts into insights
+* [Google Surveys](https://www.google.com/analytics/surveys/#?modal_active=none) Make better decisions with market research
+* [Type From](https://www.typeform.com/) Goodbye forms.
+Hello typeforms
+* [Etnio](https://ethn.io/) Intercept Real People for User Research
+* [Calendly](https://calendly.com/) Calendly helps you schedule meetings without the back-and-forth emails

 ## UX
 * [The UX Bookmark](http://www.theuxbookmark.com/) A collection of the best UX websites from across the globe